Most good research starts with (or is driven by) an anecdote.

 It's about 600 million years old evolutionarily speaking and we share it with all animals.

-This is a fascinating system and it's tasked with balancing (technically called homeostasis) other key systems (maybe everyone):
+This is a fascinating system and it's tasked with balancing (technically called homeostasis) other key systems (maybe every system):

 - Nervous system - neurotransmitters